How to Water Moroccan Mint?

 of reading

-Do you dream of preparing a real mint tea with your own freshly picked leaves?
-To obtain that strong taste and those bright green leaves, there is no secret: it's all in the water.
+Do you dream of preparing real mint tea with your own freshly picked leaves?
+To get that powerful taste and those beautiful green leaves, there's no secret: it's all in the water.

-How to find the perfect balance for a bountiful harvest?
+How to find the perfect balance for an abundant harvest?
 Follow the guide.

 1. When and how to water mint?

-Mint is a plant that thrives in "moist soil".
-Unlike thyme or rosemary, which prefer dry conditions, mint needs constant moisture.
+Mint is a 'fresh soil' plant.
+Unlike thyme or rosemary, which love dryness, mint needs constant moisture.

-- In a pot (Indoors/Balcony): Water 1 to 2 times a week .
-In the height of summer, this can be increased to daily if the pot is small and exposed to the sun.
+- Potted (Indoor/Balcony): Water1 to 2 times per week.
+In mid-summer, this can be daily if the pot is small and exposed to the sun.

-The finger test: Stick your finger into the soil.
-If it's dry to a depth of 1 cm, water it.
+The Finger Test:Push your finger into the soil.
+If it's dry for 1 cm, you need to water.
 If it's still damp, wait.

 The "Tea Time" Watering Can

-To grow your own tea mint, what better tool than a watering can shaped like a teapot?
+To grow your tea mint, what better tool than a teapot-shaped watering can?
 It's the ultimate accessory for your kitchen.

-- 🫖 Unique Design: An elegant nod to the tradition of mint tea.
+- 🫖 Unique Design: An elegant nod to the mint tea tradition.

-It's often forgotten, but mint loves humidity.
-If you grow it indoors, the air is often too dry for it (especially in winter with the heating on).
+We often forget, but mint loves ambient humidity.
+If you grow it indoors, the air is often too dry for it (especially in winter with heating).

 Why mist your mint?